-The gap between perception and reality was wide because events were running out of control, a situation found typically in boom/bust sequences in the financial markets.
+"Boom/bust sequences are prone to develop because markets are always in a state of flux and uncertainty." sequences in the financial markets.
 Soros thought of these sequences as manias, "processes which are initially self-reinforcing but unsustainable and therefore eventually have to be reversed."